Add On to Your Facelift for a Full Rejuvenation

 What Problems Does a Facelift Correct?

-A facelift procedure is intended to refine your profile as well as reduce the signs of aging on your face.
+A facelift procedure, offered in Dr. Philip Miller’s New York office, is intended to refine your profile as well as reduce the signs of aging on your face.
 Using incisions made along the hairline and extending in front of and behind the ears, your plastic surgeon will eliminate or redistribute fat deposits from where they have collected to spots where volume has diminished.
 Liposuction techniques are sometimes used to take care of larger amounts of excess fat around the chin and jawline.
 He or she will then lift and tighten the muscles of the face and then replace the skin over the face.
 Excess skin will be removed as needed and then sutures are used to close the incisions.
 If the chin is a problem spot, some additional work may be done to improve the contour and eliminate excesses.

 Facelift surgery will improve many of the signs of aging you see on the face, such as sagging through the midface area, deep creases in the lower eyelids, misplaced fat and depleted volume, lost muscle tone in the lower face, deep creases around the nose or the corners of the mouth, and loose skin or excess fat that has accumulated beneath the chin and jaw.
 That’s an awful lot to tackle with one procedure, but some people still feel there’s more room for improvement.
 For example, someone with sunken or hooded eyes would still have them after a facelift, a stark contrast to the beautifully smooth new skin on their face!

 Common Add-On Procedures That May Work For You